Subject: lanun pirate

 "SONDANG, SUNDANG.
 The Malayan broadsword." [reference omitted]

-* Macaraeg 2009 Spring p8
+* Macaraeg 2009 p8

-"The pommel is carved as a stylised cocatoo head -- this motif is identical to that seen on sword pommels from the Malay-Muslim cultures of Mindanao and Sulu, now collectively known as 'Moro'.
+"The pommel is carved as a stylised cockatoo head -- this motif is identical to that seen on sword pommels from the Malay-Muslim cultures of Mindanao and Sulu, now collectively known as 'Moro'.
 While the literature on Southeast Asian weaponry typically presumes a flow of such styles from west to east, the evidence regarding the cockatoo pommel suggests that the Malays of northern Borneo and peninsular Malaya adopted this feature from the Moros, no earlier than the nineteenth century.
 The Moros believed the cockatoo transmitted its earthly observations to Heaven through its loud calls.
-Placement of the cockatoo form on the hilt of a personal weapon, itself the object of spiritual attention, reinforced the symbolic associations between the bearer of the sword, his audience's understanding of cultural symbols and his relative social position.
+Placement of the cockatoo form on the hilt of a personal weapon, itself the object of spiritual attention, reinforced the symbolic associations between the bearer of the sword, his audience's understanding of cultural symbols, and his relative social position.

 "I believe that the decoration of such weaponry was historically employed as a means for socially mobile individuals to contest their relative status when direct violence was not a culturally acceptable option.
 Conspicuous consumption of rare and precious materials indicated access to wealth and power, and fossils certainly fell into this category.
 Because this type of sword was worn thrust through a waist sash, the large pommel would have been a highly visible fashion statement." [references omitted]